Intentional Grounding In Football Explained

 The intentional grounding rule is complicated.
 We’ve broken it down into three parts that the referees are looking for when throwing a flag for intentional grounding.

-The first rule when throwing the ball away is that the quarterback must be outside the pocket.
+The first rule when throwing the ball away is that the quarterback must be outside the pocket or tackle box.
 The pocket is an imaginary line determined by the referees that form from left offensive tackle to right offensive tackle.

 Intentional Grounding Pocket In Football